ogbk/react-audio-player/README.md

 # react-audio-player

 React app that loads and plays audio files on user's pc.
-App is linted (eslint and sass-lint) and built with flow.js static typechecking.
+App is linted (eslint and sass-lint) and built with typescript.

 ## Running locally